 “We are always taught how to write functional test cases.
 Why is that?
 Is ‘non-functional testing’ carried out without documentation (in other words, on an ad-hoc basis) or is that a separate process that is much more difficult to understand?
-How are test cases written for different kinds of testing that happens on the application?”
+How are test cases written for different kinds of testing that happen on the application?”

 This is one of the most original, distinctive and out-of-the-box questions I have been asked in the recent times.
 Thus, this is the topic for today and this is what we are going to illuminate in the following article.